 No trailer and boat will be used for any purpose on any lot without the approval of the Commission and the approval will be limited to a period of six (6) months, extendible for an additional period or periods of six (6) months.
 The approval may be granted only in cases of extenuating circumstances, such as a request to live in a mobile home while the residence is being repaired or rebuilt after a fire or other casualty.
 In the case of Special Events approved by the Commission, trailers and boats that are customarily used for temporary living purposes may be occupied for the duration of the approved Special Event only.
 Said vehicles will be parked so as to meet all applicable parking regulations and standards.
 Where trailers and boats are to be occupied, sanitary facilities will have written approval of the Connecticut River Area Health District at the time of the approval by the Commission, and it may be occupied by only one (1) family, at least one member of which will be either the owner of the lot or related by blood, marriage or legal adoption, to the owner of the lot.
-No trailer and boat will be located in a Flood Plain Zone, and additional restrictions may be made a part of the conditions of approval by the Commission.

-66.5 Sales and Rentals
+66.5 SALES AND RENTALS